Student patch lessons 2024-25

 Higher level groups with experience, ask who has not skied yet this year and do 2 or 3 warm up runs.
 They may have grown, be on new equipment, and the snow may be heavy so they will need warm up time.

-The leaders meet after evaluations and build a strong and weak group.
+The leaders meet after evaluations and swap kids if they need to be in a stronger or weaker group.
 If there is a third group, it could be a middle group or another strong or weak group.
-Record the name of your students to report to Andy.
 Some students ski more each week with their parents and others just learn faster, so adjustments will need to be made during program.

 1- Green patch- get on and off the rope, ski the green brush course, wedge stop at the end.